 However, in Florida Ethics Opinion 90-8, the Professional Ethics Committee opined that there are certain circumstances where a Florida lawyer can ethically share fees with such foreign attorneys.
 Any Florida lawyer who is paying a referral fee to foreign attorney should read Opinion 90-8.
 Any non-Florida attorney is who receiving a fee from a Florida lawyer should know this rule.

-Unethical To Pay Fees to Out of State Lawyer if the Client Resides in Florida, and Was Injured in Florida
+It’s Unethical To Pay Fees to Out of State Lawyer if the Client Resides in Florida

 It’s unethical for a Florida lawyer to give a referral fee to a foreign lawyer if the client resides in Florida and is injured in Florida.
 (However, there may be an exception, which I’ll discuss in a little bit.)

 The same is true even if the foreign attorney resides in Florida and wants to appear pro hac vice.
 This is because the Florida Rule of Judicial Administration Rule 2.510 does not let a Florida resident, who is a foreign attorney, appear pro hac vice in Florida.